 The Future of Mobile Payment and Customer-centricity

 Day by day, the world goes beyond what we expected.
-We couldn’t imagine that it would be possible to work from anywhere in the world, shop groceries online, having personal assistant in our pocket, washing machines and fridges could be connected to each other through internet and more.
+We couldn’t imagine that it would be possible to work from anywhere in the world, shop for groceries online, have personal assistants in our pockets, washing machines, and fridges could be connected to each other through the internet, and more.
 All these inventions have something in common: the person.
 On the other hand, payment also has changed.
 Now money is not a physical thing to save in some secure place, it is digital and it is accessible without your physical wallet.
-In this article, we are going to discuss increasing pressure on being “customer-centric” and how the mobile payment industry may adapt itself into it.
-The article will be in the following schema;
+In this article, we are going to discuss increasing pressure on being “customer-centric” and how the mobile payment industry may adapt itself to it.

 Why customer-centricity is important?

-Last two decades, we’ve seen companies’ in rival to deliver more to their customers.
+In the last two decades, we’ve seen companies in rival to deliver more to their customers.
 It was not just delivering the best products but also, best customer services, too.
-Especially, in the last 5 years, we’ve experiencing personalized ads much more than ever before.
+Especially, in the last 5 years, we’ve experienced personalized ads much more than ever before.
 Moreover, some products, mostly in digital format, have been specialized just for us, for a single person.
 But why?
 How this change has happened?
 And why it is so important?

 Let’s start with Amazon.
-As you know its one of the most valuable companies in the world and the CEO is one of the richest people.
+As you know it’s one of the most valuable companies in the world and the CEO is one of the richest people.
 It just started selling books at the beginning.
-But, the company put its customers to the centre of the business.
-Personalized discounts for specific products we are going to like for sure, easy return policy, very very fast shopping experience… Company than become a trendsetter to e-shopping like what Apple did with personnel computers many years ago.
+But, the company puts its customers at the center of the business.
+Personalized discounts for specific products we are going to like for sure, easy return policy, very very fast shopping experience… The company then become a trendsetter in e-shopping like what Apple did with personnel computers many years ago.

-Even though companies first priority is being profitable in the last decade, now companies are looking for creating value in the customers’ mind.
-This how Amazon and Spotify did.
+Even though companies’ first priority is being profitable in the last decade, now companies are looking for creating value in the customers’ minds.
+This is how Amazon and Spotify did.

 Cash, card, chip & pin, contactless, mobile…If you are one of those who have used these payment methods, yes, you are in the highly targeted persona group for most of the companies.
 Above section, we’ve discussed customer-centricity and this is where payment and customer-centricity meet in the very very first place.

-If we make our focus sharpen on the mobile payment, we’ll see that it is the great game-changer.
-During these days, while all world is suffering from the pandemic and people are afraid of touching the cash, mobile payment started its rise.
+If we make our focus sharpen on mobile payment, we’ll see that it is a great game-changer.
+These days, while the world is suffering from the pandemic and people are afraid of touching the cash, mobile payment started its rise.
 Also, some countries like Bangladesh enforce citizens to use mobile financial services.

 Mobile payment statistics